zhangdingsong/AzureMultipleWebsitesOneWebrole/README.md

 5. Run the solution, and visit three websites.<br/>
 <img src="https://github.com/zhangdingsong/AzureMultipleWebsitesOneWebrole/blob/master/1.jpg">

-##Reference
+##Reference<br/>
-Below are some useful links, you will need them before your real action.
+Below are some useful links, you will need them before your real action.<br/>

-[Some notes that you might need to know when you start to deploy your websites] How to setting up CNAMEs for your domain: http://blog.smarx.com/posts/custom-domain-names-in-windows-azure
+[Some notes that you might need to know when you start to deploy your websites]<br/>
+How to setting up CNAMEs for your domain:<br/>
+http://blog.smarx.com/posts/custom-domain-names-in-windows-azure
 <br/>
-Tips for Publishing Multiple Sites in a Web Role: https://michaelcollier.wordpress.com/2013/01/14/multiple-sites-in-a-web-role/<br/>
+Tips for Publishing Multiple Sites in a Web Role:<br/>
+https://michaelcollier.wordpress.com/2013/01/14/multiple-sites-in-a-web-role/<br/>
 https://kellyhpdx.wordpress.com/2012/04/11/deploying-multiple-web-applications-to-a-single-azure-instance-and-applying-web-config-transforms-correctly/<br/>
 https://www.intertech.com/Blog/windows-azure-multiple-web-sites/<br/>